 Part 3: Womack contrasts Posey’s stories of racial/ethnic interdependency with the contemporary reality in the Creek Confederacy

 About Craig Womack

 Dr. Craig Womack is an Oklahoma Creek-Cherokee Native American literary scholar, writer, and teacher.
 He received an MA in English from South Dakota State University in 1991, and his PhD from the University of Oklahoma in 1995.
-He is the author of Red on Red: Native American Literary Separatism (1999), Drowning in Fire (2001), and Reflections on Aesthetics (2008).
+He is the author of Red on Red: Native American Literary Separatism (1999), Drowning in Fire (2001), and Art as Performance, Story as Criticism: Reflections on Native Literary Aesthetics (2009).
 He is co-author of American Indian Literary Nationalism (2007) and Reasoning Together: The Native Critics Collective (2008).
 At the time of this lecture, Prof. Womack taught Native American literatures and gay and lesbian literatures at the University of Oklahoma.
 He joined the English Department of Emory University in the fall of 2007.